darktable-org/dtdocs/content/guides-tutorials/batch-editing.md

 If there was some variability in your lighting conditions, each image will need some further fine-tuning adjustments.
 Fortunately, if you have applied the proposed method so far, this should be relatively straightforward.

-First, homogenize the exposure using your control sample and the [_spot exposure mapping_](../module-reference/processing-modules/exposure.md#spot-exposure-mapping) tool.
+First, homogenize the exposure using your control sample and the [_area exposure mapping_](../module-reference/processing-modules/exposure.md#area-exposure-mapping) tool.

 Then, adjust the _filmic rgb_ white relative exposure if needed, preferably using the color picker.
 The contrast should not require any adjustment since it does not depend on the dynamic-range of the image.

-Finally, homogenize the chromatic adaptation, using your control sample and the [_color calibration spot mapping_](../module-reference/processing-modules/color-calibration.md#spot-color-mapping) tool.
+Finally, homogenize the chromatic adaptation, using your control sample and the [_color calibration area mapping_](../module-reference/processing-modules/color-calibration.md#area-color-mapping) tool.

 This should get you close enough in most cases.
 However, if the background has changed, it is possible that these fine adjustments (aimed towards technically normalizing the primary color-grading on an individual basis) are not sufficient to give a perceptually-even look.
 In this case, you will need an extra step of secondary color-grading, which you are advised to perform on top of the previous one (shared with the other images of the series), in new instances of the relevant modules located later in the pipe.
 This ensures that the base secondary color-grading stays constant for all images and makes for a better workflow.
 You are not advised to make large changes in the primary color-grading to manage perceptual discrepancies involving contrast with the background.